🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-The Average Joe demonstrates the power of simplicity with this winning ad.
-Their black-and-white design with orange highlights draws attention to key selling points.
+Sometimes, simplicity wins.
+The Average Joe’s black-and-white design with orange highlights draws attention to key selling points.

 Things like “research-backed stock picks,” “250,000 investors,” and “5 minutes to read” stand out clearly.
-This strategic use of color guides the eye to the most compelling elements.
+In a world where everyone’s competing for attention, you have to find ways to make your message instantly clear.

 How to apply this concept:

-• Address a specific time-consuming task your newsletter eliminates or simplifies.
+• Address a specific time-consuming task that your newsletter eliminates or simplifies.
+Don’t just say you “save time” — identify exactly which painful activity subscribers can stop doing.

 4. 1440 Media